There are too many iPhones. Or, maybe there's just one new iPhone, in several step-up flavors.

 Bright lights in my living room show more detail now, and don't turn into blown-up bright spots like they used to.
 I see more detail around windows and street lights.
 I'm also finding less blur and noise in most shots.
 Sometimes, it almost seems like too much light.
 The color and brightness of some shots is surprising.
 I'm much happier with my photos now.

 The larger sensor allows more light in, according to Apple, and I can tell.
 Focus is faster, too.
-These elements do a lot to transform the picture quality this year, and serious photographers will be interested.
+But, keep in mind that the lower-cost iPhone XR can do all of this, too, in exactly the same way.

 CNET did an in-depth photo comparison between the iPhone XS and iPhone X, and TL;DR: The photos are better, but not always dramatically so.
 For some shots, the difference matters a lot, with clear gains in detail and much less overexposure.
 But for others, the advantages can be subtle.
 And, in some cases, we find the iPhone XS' photo colors can end up looking a little less saturated, leading to some slightly less vibrant-looking pictures.
 But, no doubt about it, the iPhone XS takes improved photos, and it's noticeable.

 But again, for the front-facing camera and rear wide-angle camera, you could buy the XR and get the same impact.